Pat-Laub/Pat-Laub.github.io/_posts/2022-02-08-hunting-for-great-bluey-episodes-with-ai.md

 Inference took 1180.540s for 3843.344s audio file.
 ```

 Searching for "blue" in the sludge of error-filled text that was generated, I did find

 ```
 ... like one example is bluely or kissed favours the world is blue and bethabara characters is a buoy oh i intoshes know that my kids go bananas for it mykenai's very cute were ...
 ```

 towards the end of episode 417.
-After relistening to that part of the episode, I found this is exactly what I was looking for!
+After re-listening to that part of the episode, I found this is exactly what I was looking for!
 It was the [Flat Pack episode](https://blueypedia.fandom.com/wiki/Flat_Pack) that was recommended (S2E24).
 Now that I just watched it, I agree it was quite a good episode!
 It should have been a 'sick pick' haha.